 4.1.3 Designing the "In-Between": Sharing Designs and Print Configurations.
-A few of the services provided a catalogue of designs that could be selected and printed, verified to be printable by the service or its users.
+A few of the services provided a catalogue of designs to select and print, verified to be printable by the service or its users.
 Some even provided means to distribute metamodels for end-users to generate personalized designs online.
 Additionally, some services provided affordances to create and share links towards a duplicate order with your specified configuration and notes.